Dechtman Wealth Management | January 20, 2022

 Funding a Roth IRA for kids is easy.
 Once you’ve established the account, you will be able to transfer funds from your funding account (usually a personal checking or savings account) to the brokerage that manages the Roth IRA.
 From there, you can choose the investments you’d like to invest the funds in or add to an existing investment.

 We’ll always suggest speaking with a Financial Advisor to determine your investment strategy.
-However, low-cost index funds are an excellent choice when investing the funds within a Roth IRA for kids.
-These funds track the broad markets while keeping fees low to allow your child to accumulate more money in your Roth IRA.
+However, we feel low cost index funds can be a good choice when investing the funds within a Roth IRA for kids.
+These funds track the broad markets while keeping fees low to help allow your child to accumulate more money in your Roth IRA.1

 Your child has a long investment period ahead of them.
 A simple investing strategy will also allow you to teach your child about investing more easily.